wiremoons/wiremoons.github.io/index.md

 ### Welcome to my website!

 This is my website containing a general blog, and providing a jump point for other wiremoons content on the Internet.
-Please see the links in the section below for other sites I post content too as well.
+Please see the [About](/about.html) page for other sites I sometime post content too as well.

-In case you were wondering - '*wiremoons*' is an anagram for Simon Rowe - which is my name.

 ## Blog Posts
+Below is a selction of blog posts I have made on various topics which maybe of interest:

 <ul>
   {% for post in site.posts %}